Architectural Technician (Co-op and Non Co-op Version)

 Students who have completed all course requirements equivalent to the Architectural Technician program of study with a minimum GPA of 2.3 are eligible to apply to Level 05 of the Architectural Technology program.

-Architectural Technician graduates are eligible to apply for the Sustainable Architectural Design Ontario College graduate certificate program.
 Graduates may also be eligible for advanced standing in the Bachelor of Building Science Degree Program.

-For standard delivery, students will be scheduled for two consecutive semesters followed by a one semester break.
+For standard delivery, students will be scheduled for two consecutive semesters followed by a one semester scheduled break.
 Exceptions must be approved by the Academic Chair.

-Note: Students who are not successful in Level 01 Working Drawings 1 and/or Construction Methods and Materials 1 and/or Architectural CAD 1 will be withdrawn from the program and must reapply through ontariocolleges.ca.
+Note: Students who are not successful in Level 01 Working Drawings 1 and/or Construction Methods and Materials 1 and/or Architectural CAD 1 will be withdrawn from the program and must reapply through OntarioColleges.ca.

 CO-OP INFORMATION:

-All applicants apply directly to the co-op version of this program through OntarioColleges.ca or our International Application Portal.
-Applicants not wishing to pursue the co-op version will have the opportunity to opt-out after being admitted to the program but prior to the first co-op work term.
+All applicants apply to the co-op version of the program through OntarioColleges.ca or our International Application Portal.
+After admission, students who do not wish to pursue the co-op option may opt out before the first scheduled co-op work term.

-Co-operative education (Co-op) allows students to integrate their classroom learning with a real-world experience through paid work terms Two academic terms prior to the cooperative education work term, students are required to actively participate in and successfully complete the self-directed co-op course, readiness activities and workshops.
+Co-operative education (Co-op) provides students with the opportunity to integrate classroom learning with real-world experience through paid, program-related work terms.
+Two academic terms before their first co-op work term, students must actively participate in and complete a self-directed co-op preparation course, including required readiness activities and workshops.

-Co-op work terms are typically 14 weeks in duration and are completed during a term when students are not taking courses.
-For more information on your program`s co-op level(s), visit the courses tab on your program`s webpage.
+Co-op work terms are typically 14 weeks in duration and are completed during academic terms when students are not enrolled in classes.
+For details about the number and timing of co-op work terms in your program, please refer to the Courses tab on your program's webpage.

-For more information on co-op programs, the co-op work/study schedule, as well as general and program-specific co-op eligibility criteria, please visit www.algonquincollege.com/coop.
+For more information about co-op programs, expectations, and general and program-specific co-op eligibility criteria, visit: www.algonquincollege.com/coop-career-centre

 Contact